 The heat stamp is again a perfect copy.
 It meets all the criteria mentioned above: letters, rows, shape, font and position.
 It would soon be excluded from the list of details to pay attention to when authenticating a Neverfull, just because fakes are far too good.

-We haven't talked about date codes yet, because there's been no need.
+We haven't talked about Louis Vuitton date codes yet, because there's been no need.
 But this bag looks so real, that it requires a further and more thorough inspection.
 What do we see?

 The date code looks authentic: starting from 2007 Louis Vuitton uses 2 letters and 4 digits to stamp their bags.
 Moreover, there's a real date code starting with VI (that means a purse was made in France).

 What surprised me here were the skills of counterfeit manufacturers.
-Usually the date code on a small leather tag faces the inside of the bag but in 2007-2008 the font of the date code was facing outside.
+Usually the date code on a small leather tag was vertical but the inside of the bag but in 2007-2008 the font of the date code was horizontal.
 Forgers got it so perfectly right!
-If not for the obviously bad quality of this date code, I would have thought the bag was real.
+If not for the obviously bad quality of this date code, someone would have thought the bag was real.

 4. Super Fakes: Louis Vuitton Neverfull Damier Azur